 Are they contactable by phone, and how easy can you get through to them if ever required?

 - Do they always have the same dog walker walking your dog?

-Routines make our dogs feel stable; it is important that there are no constant changes of the dog walker.
+Routines make our dogs feel stable; there must be no constant changes in the dog walker.